 I visited Lakeland when it was a solid mass of ice on which I jumped, skated and did ice fishing.
 Even -10°C didn’t feel cold.
 I was just happy walking on the Saimaa Lake, one of the largest lakes in Europe.

 - Rent a cottage in Finland’s most idyllic and scenic location

 - Photograph Brown Bears in their natural setting – at night

 Finnish coastline is long and the archipelago off it one of the world’s largest.
 The Finns love to be close to water almost as much as they love trudging deep into boggy forests picking berries and mushrooms.

 Like Lakeland, this region too boasts of wooden summer cottages – decked with saunas – gazing out across the Baltic.
 The area is best explored by bike, foot or sailing boat/kayak.
 Island hopping with camping is a great way to experience the area, as is staying in small seaside B&B’s and hostels in old wooden towns like Rauma or Hanko.
-Unfortunately this was one area that I couldn’t explore.
-There’s always a next time.
+Unfortunately, this was one area that I couldn’t explore.
+There’s always the next time.